spatstat/spatstat/README.md

 ### Installing the official release

-To install the official release, start `R` and type
+To install the official release of `spatstat` from CRAN, start `R` and type

 ```R
 install.packages('spatstat')